Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Abstract

 \section{Abstract}

-Lower-bound analyses for nonconvex strongly-concave minimax optimization problems have shown that stochastic first-order algorithms require at least $\mathcal{O}(\varepsilon^{-4})$ oracle complexity to find an $\varepsilon$-stationary point.
-Some works indicate that this complexity can be improved to $\mathcal{O}(\varepsilon^{-3})$ when the loss gradient is Lipschitz continuous.
-The question of achieving enhanced convergence rates under distinct conditions, remains unresolved.
+Lower-bound analyses for nonconvex strongly-concave minimax optimization problems have shown that stochastic first-order algorithms require at least $\mathcal{O}(\varepsilon^{-4})$ sample complexity to find an $\varepsilon$-stationary point.
+Some works indicate that this complexity can be improved to $\mathcal{O}(\varepsilon^{-3})$ when the stochastic loss gradient is Lipschitz continuous.
+The question of achieving enhanced convergence rates under distinct conditions, remains open.
 In this work, we address this question for optimization problems that are nonconvex in the minimization variable and strongly concave or Polyak-Lojasiewicz (PL) in the maximization variable.
 We introduce novel bias-corrected momentum algorithms utilizing efficient Hessian-vector products.
 We establish convergence conditions and demonstrate a lower iteration complexity of $\mathcal{O}(\varepsilon^{-3})$ for the proposed algorithms.
-The effectiveness of the method is validated through applications to robust logistic regression using real-world datasets.
+The effectiveness of the proposed method is validated through applications to robust logistic regression and robust adaptive cruise control.